RediSearch/RediSearch/docs/docs/query/vector-search.md

 Here is a more detailed explanation of this query:

 1. **Pre-filter**: The first expression within the round brackets is a filter.
-It allows you to decide which vectors should be taken into account before the similarity search is performed.
+It allows you to decide which vectors should be taken into account before the vector search is performed.
 The expression `(*)` means that all vectors are considered.
-2. **Next step**: The `=>` arrow indicates that the pre-filtering happens before the vector-similarity search.
+2. **Next step**: The `=>` arrow indicates that the pre-filtering happens before the vector search.
 3. **KNN query**: The expression `[KNN num_neighbours @field $vector]` is a parameterized query expression.
 A parameter name is indicated by the `$` prefix within the query string.
 4. **Vector binary data**: You need to use the `PARAMS` argument to substitute `$vector` with the binary representation of the vector.
 The value `2` indicates that `PARAMS` is followed by two arguments, the parameter name `vector` and the parameter value.
-5. **Dialect**: Vector similarity search has been available since version two of the query dialect.
+5. **Dialect**: The vector search feature has been available since version two of the query dialect.

-You can read more about the `PARAMS` argument in the [`FT.SEARCH` command reference](/commands/ft.search/).
+You can read more about the `PARAMS` argument in the [FT.SEARCH command reference](/commands/ft.search/).

 The following example shows you how to query for the three bikes based on the description embeddings and by using the field alias `vector`.
 The result is returned in ascending order based on the distance.
 You can see that the query only returns the fields `__vector_score` and `description`.
 The field `__vector_score` is out of the box present.
 Because you can have multiple vector fields in your schema, the vector score field name depends on the name of the vector field.
 If you change the field name `@vector` to `@foo`, the score field name changes to `__foo_score`.